jruels/modern-cloud-bootcamp/labs/cicd-aks/index.md

 # Deploy from GitHub to Azure Kubernetes Service using Jenkins

-This tutorial deploys a sample application from both GitHub and Bitbucket to an Azure Kubernetes Service (AKS) cluster by setting up continuous integration (CI) and continuous deployment (CD) in Jenkins.
-That way, when you update your app by pushing commits to GitHub/Bitbucket, Jenkins automatically runs a new container build, pushes container images to Azure Container Registry (ACR), and then runs your app in AKS.
+This tutorial deploys a sample application from both GitHub to an Azure Kubernetes Service (AKS) cluster by setting up continuous integration (CI) and continuous deployment (CD) in Jenkins.
+That way, when you update your app by pushing commits to GitHub, Jenkins automatically runs a new container build, pushes container images to Azure Container Registry (ACR), and then runs your app in AKS.